 Do you want to meet the Hazara people of Afghanistan?

-Join Joan Riera on his next trip to Afghanistan from 19 to 29 May 2024, where you will have the opportunity to meet the Hazara people.
+Join Jorge Fernández on his next trip to Pakistan and Afghanistan from 1 to 14 November 2024, where you will have the opportunity to meet the Hazara people.
 Click here for all the details of the trip.

 In religious terms, the Hazara also differ from the majority of Afghans, professing the Shia wing of Islam.
 These religious practices, together with their Mongoloid features, have made them the center of attack by other tribes such as the Pashtun and the Tajik.
 This racist and fanatic attitude towards the Hazara goes back to the early 19th century, when the Afghan king, a Pashtun himself, forced many Hazara families out of their original territory and forced them to convert to Sunni islam.
 Many families fled to neighboring countries.
 Mainly to British India (today Pakistan) and the Persian Empire (today Iran).
 The Hazara have a close relationship with Iran since their language is a Persian dialect.